How do you accept contactless payments tapped on your phone without a card reader? What are the UK options for merchants?

 An advantage of myPOS Glass is the app’s item library where you can add the products or services you sell.
 This makes them quick to add to a bill before the payer taps their card or mobile wallet on the back of your phone.

-Payouts go directly into your online myPOS account, and a complimentary Visa debit card is provided so you can spend it straight away.
+Payouts go directly into your online myPOS account, and a complimentary debit card is provided so you can spend it straight away.
 Transactions cost 1.6% + £0.07 for domestic Visa and Mastercard payments on the free plan, or 1.1% + £0.07 on the £4.90-per-month plan.
 Other fees apply including higher charges for foreign cards.

-Worldline Tap on Mobile (Android and iPhone)
+Worldline Tap on Mobile (Android only)

 Worldline has two options: a standalone Tap on Mobile app for smaller merchants, or an integration so you can build the function into your own point of sale software (mainly for large businesses).
 Costs are tailored to your size of business.